 Refinity was an exciting endeavor to create a retail platform in mixed reality.
 If you wanted to buy an appliance from Home Depot, you’re limited at most to poorly rendered screenshots, blurry user photos, and verbose specification diagrams.
 With Refinity, you would be able to see a virtual but realistic 3D representation of the product, rotate it, zoom in and out of its anatomy, and watch animated demostrations of its functionality.

-As a game developer, using Unity was a perfect choice for building this application.
-We used LeapMotion for hand-tracking, Ultrahaptics for mid-air haptics, and SeeFront for the autostereoscopic 3D display.
+Unity was a perfect choice for building the foundation and architecture for this application.
+We used LeapMotion for hand-tracking, Ultrahaptics for mid-air haptics, and SeeFront for autostereoscopic 3D display.

 The core pillar of design for our team, the Natural Human Computer Interaction (NHCI) lab, is that all applications we build must be natural for the user.
 Interactions must fit the skills and context of the user.
 Introducing a mixed reality interface would require teaching new behaviors, so reducing any amount of friction would be beneficial.